 Hebrews 12:6-7 &11 For whom the Lord loveth he chasteneth, And scourgeth every son whom he receiveth.
 (7) It is for chastening that ye endure; God dealeth with you as with sons; for what son is there whom his father chasteneth not?…..(11) All chastening seemeth for the present to be not joyous but grievous; yet afterward it yieldeth peaceable fruit unto them that have been exercised thereby, even the fruit of righteousness.

-This manifestation of Jesus’ life in our mortal flesh is to partake in Christ’s suffering which proves we obey the gospel of God:
+This manifestation of Jesus’ life in our mortal flesh is to partake in Christ’s suffering which proves we love and obey the gospel of God:

 1 Peter 4:12-19 Beloved, think it not strange concerning the fiery trial among you, which cometh upon you to prove you, as though a strange thing happened unto you: (13) but insomuch as ye are partakers of Christ’s sufferings, rejoice; that at the revelation of his glory also ye may rejoice with exceeding joy.
 (14) If ye are reproached for the name of Christ, blessed are ye; because the Spirit of glory and the Spirit of God resteth upon you.
 (15) For let none of you suffer as a murderer, or a thief, or an evil-doer, or as a meddler in other men’s matters: (16) but if a man suffer as a Christian, let him not be ashamed; but let him glorify God in this name.
 (17) For the time is come for judgment to begin at the house of God: and if it begin first at us, what shall be the end of them that obey not the gospel of God?
 (18) And if the righteous is scarcely saved, where shall the ungodly and sinner appear?
 (19) Wherefore let them also that suffer according to the will of God commit their souls in well-doing unto a faithful Creator.